Embedded Cybersecurity Module for Rugged Deployed VPX-Based Systems

 Curtiss-Wright optimizes system architecture flexibility for deployed solutions and provides a common advanced trusted and secure framework that can be deployed using the XMC-529, the previously introduced XMC-528, or via the on-module FPGA devices hosted on its VPX boards.

 Enhanced TrustedCOTS XMC (VITA 42/61) cards eliminate the need for costly and time-consuming customization of the target hardware.
-The XMC-528/529 modules enable system integrators to quickly add IP to fielded systems without a complete redesign.
+The XMC-528/529 modules enable system integration providers to quickly add IP to fielded systems without a complete redesign.
 These cards have also been deployed in high-performance rack mount servers, using Curtiss-Wright rugged carrier solutions.
 For customers of Curtiss-Wright’s XF07 family of XMC I/O modules, the XMC-529 provides a compelling replacement option.

 The compact XMC-529 module is optimized to work with Curtiss-Wright’s Fabric100™ family of extremely high-performance SOSA-aligned 100Gbit processing engines, such as the recently introduced VPX3-1262 single board computer (SBC), which is powered by Intel’s 13th Gen “Raptor Lake” 14-core hybrid architecture processor.
 The XMC-529 can also be hosted on a wide range of system modules, such as Curtiss-Wright’s VME-1910, VPX6-1961, and VPX3-1260 SBCs.